By Maxwell Kudzala:

 These are expected to train others once the pilot phase is successful.

 What remains now is stocking of fingerlings for breeding as pilot stage of the project, according to Phiri.

-Like Msusa, Phiri notes the big gap between the supply of Chambo fish against the ever-increasing demand and observes that equipping fishers with aquaculture skills would be ideal in bridging this gap.
+Like Msusa, Phiri notes the big gap between the supply of chambo against the ever-increasing demand and observes that equipping fishers with aquaculture skills would be ideal in bridging this gap.

-“So, we would like to teach people to grow fish instead of relying on naturally grown fish,” Phiri says.
+“So, we would like to teach people to grow fish instead of relying on naturally grown fish,” Phiri stresses.

-FAO Chief Technical Advisor, Niklas Mattson, indicates the project may roll out to the rest of the country’s stretch of water bodies upon the success of the trial stage of the five cages under pilot.
+FAO Chief Technical Adviser Niklas Mattson indicates the project may roll out to the rest of the country’s stretch of water bodies upon the success of the trial stage of the five cages under pilot.